Pancho Guedes: Artistic career

 Aside from his large-scale architectural projects, he was also a sculptor and painter.

 Exhibitions of his visual art have taken place at the Berardo Collection Museum in Lisbon, among other venues.

 Guedes bought works by Paul Klee in 1948, admiring his surrealist style and infantile themes.
 He made sculptures inspired by Paul Klee's Angels at the end of his career.
 One of his last sketches, made in 2015, was entitled 'A Tribute to Paul Klee'.

+Awards

+Pancho Guedes received widespread recognition for his contribution to architecture, art, and education.
+His honours reflect both his influence within Southern Africa and his international reputation for pioneering a distinct architectural language that blended modernism with vernacular and surrealist forms.
+Notable awards and distinctions include: